 Choosing the best smartphone camera in the UK is no longer just a numbers game.
 Megapixels still get top billing in the marketing, but the phones at the top of our ranking earn their place through a combination of hardware, optics and software that work together to produce sharper, more natural and more flexible images.

 Sensor size matters more than megapixels.
 A larger sensor captures more light per pixel, which means cleaner photos, better dynamic range and stronger low-light performance.
-The Samsung Galaxy S26 Ultra uses a huge 1/1.3-inch 200MP main sensor, while the iPhone 17 Pro Max moves to a 1/1.14-inch stacked sensor, both significantly larger than what you'll find on mid-range phones.
+The Samsung Galaxy S26 Ultra uses a 1/1.3-inch 200MP main sensor and the iPhone 17 Pro Max a 1/1.28-inch stacked sensor, effectively the same sensor class and both well ahead of what you'll find on mid-range phones.
+A small group of Ultra-class Androids go further again with a full 1-inch-type main sensor, which is as large as phone cameras currently get.

 Telephoto vs digital zoom.
 Optical zoom uses a dedicated lens, so the image stays sharp at the advertised range.
 Digital zoom is essentially cropping, which loses detail.
-The current top performers offer 5x optical telephoto as standard, with periscope designs on the Galaxy S26 Ultra and Honor Magic 8 Pro stretching to 10x optical and beyond using AI-assisted upscaling.
+The current top performers cluster around 3x to 5x optical, often with two telephoto lenses covering different ranges: the Galaxy S26 Ultra pairs a 3x telephoto with a 5x periscope, and the Oppo Find X9 Ultra's second periscope reaches a true 10x.
+Past that point it is AI-assisted upscaling doing the work, not glass.

 Optical image stabilisation (OIS) physically counteracts hand shake using floating lens elements, producing sharper handheld photos and smoother video.
 Every phone in our top 10 includes OIS on the main camera, and the best now include sensor-shift stabilisation borrowed from professional mirrorless cameras.